 These are some of the closest destinations and hotels to Guanacaste Airport:

 Need help getting to any of these destinations?
 Check our Liberia Airport Transportation page.

 Airplane ticket price

-But by the time you add transportation time and cost from SJO Airport to Tamarindo ($199 – $249 USD by private shuttle and about 4:30 hours), you can wipe out the savings in tickets and loose almost half a day at your destination.
-This does not take into account if your flight into SJO Airport arrives late and an overnight stay is necessary before heading to Tamarindo.
+But by adding transportation time and costs from SJO Airport to Tamarindo ($239 – $249 USD by private shuttle and about 4:30 hours), you can eliminate ticket savings and lose almost half a day at your destination.
+This does not consider if your flight into SJO Airport arrives late and an overnight stay is necessary before heading to Tamarindo.

 Ease of access

-LIRAirport.com is a general information website about the Guanacaste Airport.
+LIRAirport.com is a general information website about Liberia Guanacaste Airport (LIR).
 We are not the official site for the airport and are not affiliated with any of its operators, private or governmental.
-The whole purpose of this site is to offer information about flying into Guanacaste Airport as well as guide travelers with procedures before arriving at, and departing from, the airport.
+The whole purpose of this site is to offer information about flying into Guanacaste Airport and guide travelers with procedures before arriving at and departing from the LIR Airport.